-Message from the Deputy Administrative Director for Research
+Message from the Director of Research Support Division

 Amidst the intensification of competition throughout the world to capture the most outstanding talent, there has been a call for the establishment of research bases in Japan where outstanding talent from around the world can come together and lead the world by harnessing Japan's scientific and technological capabilities.